launchdarkly/terraform-provider-launchdarkly/docs/resources/feature_flag.md

 description: |-
   Provides a LaunchDarkly feature flag resource.
   This resource allows you to create and manage feature flags within your LaunchDarkly organization.
+  -> Note: This resource is for global-level feature flag configuration.
+Unexpected behavior may result if your environment-level configurations are not also managed from Terraform.
 ---

 # launchdarkly_feature_flag (Resource)